VForged/elysium-docs/docs/node-operator/validator-node.md

 | `--sync <sync-mode>` | Specifies the blockchain syncing mode Valid values are `Full` to download and validate the full blockchain history, `Fast` to download blocks and the latest state only, or `FastUnsafe`to download the latest state but skip downloading state proofs.
 The default is `Full`.
 | `--telemetry-url <url verbosity>...` | Specifies the URL of the telemetry server to connect to.
 You can pass this flag multiple times to specify multiple telemetry endpoints.
 Verbosity levels range from 0-9, with 0 denoting the least verbose.
 Use the following format to specify the URL followed the verbosity option is `--telemetry-url 'wss://foo/bar 0'`.
 | `--tracing-receiver <receiver>` | Specifies the receiver to process tracing messages.
 The default is Log.
 | `--tracing-targets <targets>` | Sets a custom profiling filter.
-Syntax is the same as for logging: `<target>=<level>`.
+The syntax is the same as for logging: `<target>=<level>`.
 | `--wasm-execution <method>` | Specifies the method for executing Wasm runtime code.
 Valid values are `interpreted`, or `compiled`.
 The default is `Compiled`.
 | `--wasm-runtime-overrides <path>` | Specifies the path where local WASM runtimes are stored.
 These runtimes override on-chain runtimes when the version matches.
 | `--ws-max-connections <count>` | Specifies the maximum number of WS RPC server connections.
 | `--rpc-port <port>` | Specifies the TCP port to use for the WebSockets RPC server.

-As Elysium is a private chain, you need to contact with elysium team to allow your node to participate as a validator and earn a reward.
+As Elysium is a private chain, you need to contact with Elysium team to allow your Node's PeerID to participate as a validator and earn rewards.